StarStuffSteve/masters-research-project/README.md

 __Supervisor__: [Dr. Johnathan Dukes](https://www.scss.tcd.ie/Jonathan.Dukes/)

 ### Overview:
-The project seeks to create an emulation of a low earth orbit (LEO) CubeSat network and assess the potential efficacy of a number of distributed applications thereon.

-The proposal and planning directories contain a number of potentially helpful overview documents.
-The current reading list file will also give a good indication of the state of the art being considered.
+The project seeks investigate potential approaches to balancing power consumption with data throughput within CubeSat networks.
+The end goal of the world is shed light on methods which may be employed in future missions to maximize science data collection and mission duration.
+To this end a number of simulations of customized protocols are carried out with OMNeT++.

 ---